Consensys/quorum-account-plugin-hashicorp-vault/docs/quickstart-example.md

     secret/   kv       map[version:2]   key/value secret storage
     ```

-    !!! note
-        Older versions of Vault come configured with a kv v1 secret engine by default.
+    > Older versions of Vault come configured with a kv v1 secret engine by default.
 If the value of `Options` is not `map[version:2]`, upgrade to version 2 with `vault kv enable-versioning secret/`

 1. Setup basic access control using approle: